openmantianxing/Wenquxing22A/README.md

-# Wenquxing 22A: A Low-power Neuromorphic Processor of RISC-V Customized Instruction Extensions for Spiking Neuron Network
+# Wenquxing 22A: A Neuromorphic Processor of RISC-V Customized Instruction Extensions for Spiking Neuron Network

 Wenquxing 22A is a low-power neuromorphic processor which combines both general-purpose CPU functions and SNN to efficiently computing it with RISC-V SNN extension instructions.
 Its key features are shown as follow: